jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 2. On the control bar for your new VM, click **Connect**.
 ![Connect](img/Connect.jpg)

 3. If you are on a Mac, save the .RDP file to a convenient location, and then open the file.
-If you are prompted to verify a certificate, click Continue.
+If you are prompted to verify a certificate, click **Continue**.
 4.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDc5MzA3MTExXX0=
+eyJoaXN0b3J5IjpbLTIxMTM2NzE2NzFdfQ==
 -->